Frequently Asked Questions

 Section titled “Workflow”How do I edit a single image (no stack)?

-Section titled “How do I edit a single image (no stack)?”Select a single frame in the filmstrip and press E, or double-click any thumbnail.
-Macro Studio opens it in Develop view with the full editing pipeline — masks, adjustments, crop, retouch, save.
+Section titled “How do I edit a single image (no stack)?”Select a single frame in the filmstrip and press Return/Enter, or double-click any thumbnail.
+Macro Studio opens it in the Editor with the full editing pipeline — masks, adjustments, crop, retouch, save.
 No stacking step.

 This is also how you re-edit a previously saved TIFF — load the folder it’s in, double-click it.